bodo-ai/PyDough/documentation/dsl.md

 Importantly, when a term is defined in a `CALCULATE`, that definition does not take effect until after the `CALCULATE` completes.
 This means that if a term in a `CALCULATE` uses the definition of a term defined in the same `CALCULATE`, it will not work.

-A `CALCULATE` can also be done on the graph itself to create a collection with 1 row and columns corresponding to the properties inside the CALC.
+A `CALCULATE` can also be done on the graph itself to create a collection with 1 row and columns corresponding to the properties inside the `CALCULATE`.
 This is useful when aggregating an entire collection globally instead of with regards to a parent collection.

 **Good Example #1**: For every person, fetch just their first name and last name.